 Marie Swann – Should you be interested in having an allotment. please email the Parish Clerk at :

-Tim Teversham – Chairman of the Allotment Committee, and the current Vice Chairman of the Parish Council.
-Tim and his father Barry are also allotment holders.
+Tim Teversham – Chairman of the Allotment Committee, Tim and his father Barry are also allotment holders.
 You will find Tim on the allotment most weekends.